kyverno/website/content/en/blog/general/introducing-chainsaw/index.md

 ## Conclusion

-In this short blog post we demonstrate how Chainsaw can be useful to test Kubernetes operators.
+In this short blog post we demonstrated how Chainsaw can be useful to test Kubernetes operators.

 Chainsaw can go a lot deeper and offers much more features than what we demonstrated here.